The big idea of Freedom Season

 Holidays and the big idea

 Palm Sunday is the most bittersweet day of the year in the SYNC calendar.
 The human race almost got it right that day.
 We were so close, and yet so far away.
-The crowds hailed Jesus entering Jerusalem on a donkey, the way the ancient prophet had predicted the Messiah would arrive (Zechariah 9.9).
+The crowds hailed Jesus entering Jerusalem in exactly the way the ancient prophet had predicted the Messiah would arrive--on a donkey (Zechariah 9.9).
 They called out "Hosanna," which means "Free us!
 Liberate us!"
 They called him "Son of David," i.e., rightful heir to the throne of King David.
 (Matthew 21.9)

-They were all thinking freedom, since Jesus' arrival was part of a huge influx of people coming to celebrate Passover, the national "Freedom Day," on Friday.
-People who suspected that Jesus was the Messiah, though he had never said so in public, realized that Jerusalem would be the perfect place to declare he was the Messiah, and Passover would be the perfect day to do it.
+They were all thinking freedom, since Jesus's arrival was part of a huge influx of people coming to celebrate Passover, the national "Freedom Day," on Friday.
+He had never said in public that he was the Messiah, but he had fed people's suspicions.
+They all realized that Jerusalem would be the perfect place to declare he was the Messiah, and Passover would be the perfect day to do it.
 Then he would take power and his new era would begin.
-All of this is sweet.
+All of this is the sweet part of "bittersweet".

 With hindsight, more bitterness is seen in this day.
-In the following few days, the guardians of the old order that Jesus came to replace used their power to arrest him, condemn him, beat him savagely, and execute him.
-Nothing could have been further from the mind of the crowd on Sunday than that.
+In the following few days, the guardians of the old order used their power to arrest him, condemn him, beat him savagely, and execute him.
+Nothing could have been further from the mind of the crowd that wildly welcomed him into Jerusalem on Palm Sunday.

 Each of us has a few decisive moments in life, or perhaps just one—one moment, one situation, one decision—that changes everything from that point on.
 Everything else has led up to the moment; everything to come will be influenced by it.